icopy-site/awesome/docs/awesome/awesome-dart.md

 * [Frappe](https://pub.dartlang.org/packages/frappe) - A functional reactive programming library for Dart.
 Frappé extends the functionality of Dart's streams, and introduces new concepts like properties/signals.
 * [Quiver](https://github.com/google/quiver-dart) - A set of utility libraries that makes using many libraries easier and more convenient, or adds additional functionality.
 * [route_hierarchical](https://github.com/angular/route.dart) - Route is a client routing library for Dart that helps make building single-page web apps.
+* [Darq](https://pub.dev/packages/darq) - A port of functional LINQ from the .NET library.

 ## Dependency Injection